Brady's Legislative Blueprint for a Safer America

 Enact Universal Background Checks

-Since its passage in 1993, the Brady Background Check System has prevented over 3 .5 million prohibited gun transactions.
+Since its passage in 1993, the Brady Background Check System has prevented approximately four million prohibited gun transactions.
 However, gaps have emerged in the system as technology has progressed, and businesses and individuals have exploited loopholes for profit.

 Approximately 1 in every 5 gun sales occurs without a background check, due in large part to the rise of gun shows and websites that facilitate private sales online.
 To ensure that the Brady Background Check System is comprehensive, we must expand background checks, with reasonable and narrow exceptions, to cover every gun transaction.